Dropped Kerb Cost

 Quite often, your local council will provide a contractor for you to complete the job of dropping a kerb.
 However, some local councils will allow you to choose a contractor yourself.

-- Get at least 3 quotes for the job so that you can be sure that you are getting a good price for the job.
+- Have you compared multiple quotes?
+It's worth getting at least three quotes so you can be confident you're getting a fair price for the job.

 FAQs